gneu77/rx-signals/docs/rx-signals_start.md

 > You might say 'Wait, isn't this more like a reactive service locator?'.
 > Well yes, the store is some kind of service locator.
 > And also no, because you don't get the dependencies itself from the store, but you get them wrapped into an observable.
-> This makes a difference, because some arguments against classic service locators do not apply to the _rx-signals-store_.
+> This makes all the difference, because some arguments against classic service locators do not apply to the _rx-signals-store_.
 > Thus, I don't like to bring in this somehow biased term and instead keep calling it reactive DI.
-> In classic-DI, you e.g. define an injection-point via annotated-interface and the DI-lib takes care to create and inject the concrete dependency at that point.
+> In classic-DI, you e.g. define an injection-point via annotated-interface and the DI-environment takes care to create and inject the concrete dependency on that point.
-> In reactive-DI, your injection-point is a behavior you request from the store via an identifier that corresponds to the interface.
-The store then injects the concrete dependency as soon as it becomes available.
+> In reactive-DI, your injection-point is a `BehaviorId` that corresponds to the interface.
+The store then injects the concrete dependency (behavior) as soon as its source becomes available.
 > The only drawback compared to classic-DI is that the depending code needs to know the store.
 However, being some kind of reactive-runtime, the store is practically needed everywhere.

 ## Encapsulation via Signals-type <a name="signals-type"></a>

 In the previous section, we tallied that in _rx-signals_, decoupling is done by wireing dependencies based on identifiers.
 But of course, we still want to be able to somehow bundle certain behaviors and events that belong together, to achieve encapsulation and high cohesion.
-We also might want to hide certain signals from being used directly.
+E.g., we might want to hide certain signals from being used directly.
 We need something that can serve as a blackbox component with defined input and output.
 This leads to the following requirements:
 * The creation of `SignalId`s and the setup of the store (using the `SignalId`s) must be separated somehow.